 Poseidon

-It would be remiss not to cover Poseidon in this short survey of sea gods from the Ancient world.
-He is undoubtedly the most famous of all the ocean gods and was reappropriated by the Romans as “Neptune.”
+Poseidon is undoubtedly the most famous of all the ocean and sea gods and was reappropriated by the Romans as “Neptune.”

-Famously wielding a trident and often accompanied by a dolphin, as the Greek god of the sea, storms, earthquakes, and horses, he held a prominent place in the Greek pantheon and in the myths and literature of the Greek world.
+Famously wielding a trident and often accompanied by a dolphin, as the Greek god of the sea, storms, earthquakes, and horses, he held a prominent place among the Greek gods and goddesses and in the myths and literature of the Greek world.

-In Homer’s Odyssey Poseidon takes revenge on the protagonist Odysseus, because the latter blinded his cyclops son Polyphemus – who aimed to eat Odysseus and his crew anyway – hardly a justified grudge then!
-However, as protector of seafarers it was important to worship him in the Ancient Greek world, full of its many island city-states, or “poleis”.
+In Homer’s Odyssey Poseidon takes revenge on the protagonist Odysseus, because the latter blinded his Cyclops son Polyphemus – who aimed to eat Odysseus and his crew!
+However, as a protector of seafarers, it was important to worship him in the Ancient Greek world, full of its many island city-states, or “poleis.”

 Nun